SCSW/selendra-docs/docs/basic/getting-started.md

 ### Getting Started

 It's time to get started on the Indracore network!
-Please check out our recommended list for getting started.
+Please check out our recommended list.

 For brand-new learners of Blockchain technology: